mlabs-haskell/doc-drive-cardano-components/docs/examples/eras.md

   -> Either TxBodyError ()
 ```

-The `era` cannot be `ByronEra`, as the GADT below doesn't permit to construct a value with the type variable `ByronEra`
+The `era` cannot be `ByronEra`, as the GADT below doesn't permit to construct a value with a type that uses the type variable `ByronEra`

 ```haskell
 data ShelleyBasedEra era where